mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 		- Different genes encode each polypeptide
 - Genes to proteins?
 	- *Transcription*
-		- Nucleotide sequence in DNA is copied into a
+		- Nucleotide sequence in DNA is copied into a complementary sequence in an RNA molecule
+		- Template of DNA is used to create